-A Trauma Therapist’s 5 Tips for Reparenting Yourself
+A Trauma Therapist’s 5 Tips for Reparenting Yourself in Falls Church, VA

 What is Reparenting?

-Reparenting is an important part of healing in trauma therapy and recovery.
-During childhood, if you felt powerless and your needs were unmet and under-valued, reparenting offers you the opportunity to take back your power.
-In reparenting, you as the capable, choice-making adult get to use your capacities to witness and honor the needs and safety that the younger and past versions of you did not have access to.
-You are able to create that very safety, nurture, and wisdom now.
-You get to become your own internal parent and compass.
+In reparenting, you, as the capable, choice-making adult, get to use your capacities to witness and honor the needs and safety that the younger and past versions of you did not have access to.
+You create that very safety, nurture, and wisdom now.
+In short: you become your own internal parent and compass, enabling yourself to tune into your internal knowledge and instincts.
 So what are some steps you can take to reparent yourself?
+As a trauma therapist in Falls Church, VA, I will share five tips for reparenting and healing.

 Read more for 5 tips!